 Locally Owned Businesses Using Local Products

 All of our wheat comes from Montana’s Golden Triangle (a region famous for its favorable wheat-growing conditions) and is locally milled into fresh flour at each location.
 Some of our locally owned bakeries and cafes work together with local ingredient suppliers to offer seasonal specialty products.
-For example, bakers use beer from local breweries to make Bacon Cheddar Beer Bread, and incorporate locally grown fruit into various scones, breads, and muffins.
+For example, bakers use beer from local breweries to make Bacon Cheddar Beer Bread and incorporate locally grown fruit into various scones, breads, and muffins.

 Chemicals Used by Wheat Farmers

 Most of the wheat used in Great Harvest’s products is not organic, though some of our bakeries and cafes do offer organic bread products.
 We are committed to making bread that is of phenomenal quality and is healthy, without sacrificing one for the other.
 At present, we have found our best solution is non-organic wheat grown with minimal chemical usage.
 Only very rarely is there a need for our farmers to use a chemical treatment after the wheat kernel has formed on the plant, but they do apply a post-emergent herbicide and pesticide to the plant when it's in the leaf stage.
 This is to ensure that our wheat gets the right nutrients and has a consistent level of quality.
 Since the 2014 harvest, we have been quality testing all of our wheat for chemicals.
 We use the results to make improvements in cooperation with all the parties in our supply chain.
-We will continue to post updates on our blog as we learn more and you may review this Wheat Quality Statement from our CEO.

 Artificial Trans Fats